News and blog

 Consequences for PCI DSS non-compliance

 The fines themselves are not communicated clearly by PCI SSC (Payment Card Industry Security Standards Council).
-Still, there are a set of negative consequences, including monthly penalties from card brands (Visa, Mastercard, etc., ranging from $5k-100k), data breach costs in the form of forensic expenses, card replacement costs, processing rate increases, payment systems contract termination, legal fees, damaged reputation, and revenue loss.
+Still, there are negative consequences, including monthly penalties from card brands (Visa, Mastercard, etc., ranging from $5k-100k), data breach costs in the form of forensic expenses, card replacement costs, processing rate increases, payment systems contract termination, legal fees, damaged reputation, and revenue loss.

 Being PCI DSS compliant isn’t enough to guarantee 100% protection against data breaches.
 Even companies that meet requirements can still face attacks and experience data loss.
 A compliant company may still be held accountable for penalties for a violation.
-However, if the company has taken all necessary measures to meet PCI DSS standards, the card brands may reduce or even waive a fine imposed.
+However, if the company has taken all necessary measures to meet PCI DSS standards, the card brands may reduce or even waive the fine imposed.

-What are the PCI DSS requirements for log collection and monitoring?
+What are the PCI DSS logging requirements?

 Table 1.
 PCI DSS v4.0 Requirements